barakb/nomad-client/Readme.md

 4. Small

 - Choosing the underlining http client to be Apache HttpAsyncClient **satisfy the first and third requirements**.
-- Extending `CloseableHttpAsyncClient.execute` as a suspend function (in the file CloseableHttpAsyncClientExt.kt) enable easy composition of the result client sequentially and concurrently, hence **satisfy the second requirement**.
+- Extending `CloseableHttpAsyncClient.execute` as a suspend function (in the file `CloseableHttpAsyncClientExt.kt`) enable easy composition of the result client sequentially and concurrently, hence **satisfy the second requirement**.

-Only 1512 LOC compared to 27818 in the official Java DSK
+Less than 2000 Lines of code.

 Currently, the compiled transitive dependencies are: